10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - What status code did you get back from your request?
 Why did you receive this status code?

 > 200 OK.
-I recieved this because a status of 200 lets you know that it was a successful request
+I recieved this because a status of 200 lets you know that it was a successful request.

 - Click on the **response** headers in Postman.
 What are the `Content-Type` and `Content-Length` (provide exact values)?